vippsas/vipps-developers/settlements/README.md

 # Settlement flow

 Settlements are done as quickly as possible, and depend on banks.
-The current solution is as fast as technically possible.

 The settlement flow is as follows:

 1. Day 1: A customer makes a purchase and the transaction is completed.
-   If the purchased product is shipped later, the "day 1" is the day the product is shipped and the customer's account is charged.
+   Since a merchant should not capture the amount, i.e. charge the customer, until the purchased product is shipped, the "day 1" is the day the product is shipped and the customer's account is charged.
 2. Day 2: Settlement files are distributed, and are available on [portal.vipps.no](https://portal.vipps.no).
-3. Day 3 (the next _bank day_) at 16:00: Payments are made from Vipps' bank account to the merchant's bank account.
+3. Day 3: Payments are made from Vipps' bank account to the merchant's bank account.
-4. Day 5 (the third _bank day_): The settlement is booked, with reference, by the bank.
+4. Day 5: The settlement is booked, with reference, by the bank.

+Days are bank days, Monday - Friday, excluding banking holidays.
+In other words, a capture made on Monday will be on merchant's account on Wednesday, while a capture made on Friday will be on merchant's account on Wednesday.

+Usually, funds will be available before lunch on day 3.

 A day starts and ends at midnight, Oslo time: Start `00:00:00`, end `23:59:59` (subseconds not specified).
 Please make sure your servers' clocks are correct, e.g. by using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol).